eXpandFramework/Reactive.XAF/src/Modules/JobScheduler.Hangfire/Readme.md

 ---

-This `Blazor only` module is valuable when you have background process.
-The JobScheduler module
+This `Blazor only` module is valuable when you want to schedule background processes.

 To schedule a new Job follow the next steps: